Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-These clues entirely miss their purpose.
-They do not point to any of the incorrect choices ('clothing', 'furniture').
-Instead, they describe completely unrelated concepts (literature, exercise), which would not misdirect players towards the wrong options.
-They are not effective misdirection.
+These clues entirely miss the objective of misdirecting to the *incorrect answer choices* ('clothing', 'furniture').
+The first clue points to 'literature' or 'books,' and the second to 'exercise' or 'sports.'
+Neither 'literature/books' nor 'exercise/sports' are among the provided incorrect options.
+Therefore, they do not effectively misdirect players toward wrong, but plausible, choices from the given list.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices